 The PGCOA, through its President or designee, shall represent all employees covered by this Agreement in the adjustment of their grievances, as set forth in Article 15, Grievance Procedure.
-The Department will recognize one (1) steward on each shift at the Correctional Center.
-In addition, the PGCOA may designate up to two (2) alternate stewards on each shift (who shall act only in the absence of the shift steward while on approved leave or days off).
-At satellite facilities, such as Hyattsville, the Department will recognize one (1) steward and one (1) alternate steward.
+The Department will recognize one (1) steward from each unit on each shift at the Correctional Center.
+In addition, the PGCOA may designate up to two (2) alternate stewards from Unit I and one (1) alternate from Unit II on each shift (who shall act only in the absence of the shift steward while on approved leave or days off).
+At satellite facilities, such as Hyattsville, the Department will recognize one (1) steward and one (1) alternate steward assignment to Special Operations.
 Stewards and alternate stewards will be permitted reasonable time to receive grievances under the following conditions:

-- 1. Stewards, or alternates, shall be the PGCOA's designated representative responsible for meeting with Department representatives, for transmitting communications authorized by the PGCOA to the County and for receiving communications from the Department on behalf of the PGCOA; - 2.
-These activities shall not interfere with the work of other employees; and,
+1. Stewards, or alternates, shall be the PGCOA's designated representative responsible for meeting with Department representatives, for transmitting communications authorized by the PGCOA to the County and for receiving communications from the Department on behalf of the PGCOA;

+2. These activities shall not interfere with the work of other employees; and,